grafana/k6-docs/docs/sources/next/javascript-api/k6-timers/_index.md

 # k6/timers

 Implement timers to work with k6's event loop.
-They mimic the commonly find in browser and other JavaScript runtimes.
+They mimic the functionality found in browsers and other JavaScript runtimes.

 | Function                                       | Description                                                                                    |
 | :------------------------------------------ | :--------------------------------------------------------------------------------------------- |